 Most of the survey respondents were high-level administrators.
-Specifically, 383 (91 percent) indicated their title as being District Administrator.
-29 survey respondents (seven percent) selected "Other" for position title without providing their specific title.
-The remaining seven survey respondents (two percent) indicated their position as Assistant District Administrator or Principal.
+Specifically, 389 (92 percent) indicated their title as being District Administrator or Superintendent.
+Four survey respondents (one percent) indicated their position as Assistant District Administrator and five survey respondents (one percent) indicated their position as Principal.